sdurancflt/MicroTimestampConverter/README.md

             }'
 ```

-With this we get for both `9002447236853` and `9034069636855` but we lost this way the micros precision.
-And still we can't handle the case of max value `9999-12-31 23:59:59.000000` which will be capped to `Friday, 11 April 2262 23:47:16.854`.
+With this we get for both `9002447236853` and `9034069636855`.
+But we still we can't handle the case of max value `9999-12-31 23:59:59.000000` which will be capped to `Friday, 11 April 2262 23:47:16.854`.

 ### Custom SMT

-We have built a custom SMT `io.confluent.csta.timestamp.transforms.InsertMaxDate` that basically checks for dates in the field specified (in our case this will be `customer_time`) for values corresponding to the "nano long max" up to milliseconds (check discussion before) `9223372036854` and replace for those cases by the value `253402300799000` corresponding to our desired max `9999-12-31 23:59:59.000000` up to milliseconds.
+We have built a custom SMT `io.confluent.csta.timestamp.transforms.InsertMaxDate` that basically checks for dates in the field specified (in our case this will be `customer_time`) for values corresponding to the "nano long max" up to milliseconds (check discussion before) `9223372036854` and replace for those cases by the value `253402300799000` corresponding to our desired max `9999-12-31 23:59:59.000000` in milliseconds.

 Let's try to use our custom SMT after the same SMT chain before.